muhammadfurqan2002/muhammadfurqan2002/README.md

 ### **About Me**

-I'm a dedicated final-year Computer Science student with a strong passion for technology.
-I'm always eager to explore new trends and techniques in the world of software development.
+I'm a dedicated final-year Computer Science student with a passion for crafting innovative web and mobile applications.
+I'm proficient in both frontend and backend development, and I'm always eager to learn and explore new technologies.

 ### **Skills**